 Atlantic City, also known as Monopoly City, is a resort town perfect for those after some luxury.
 The lively city is known for its epic nightlife, luxurious casinos, stunning Jersey Shore beaches, fine dining, etc.

-Stroll along the Boardwalk to check out towering casinos, unique boutiques, small restaurants like Crafty Crab while admiring spectacular views of the ocean.
+Stroll along the Boardwalk to check out towering casinos, unique boutiques, and small restaurants like Crafty Crab while admiring spectacular views of the ocean.

 Adrenaline junkies will feel at home at Steel Pier Amusement Park, where you can experience the thrill of roller coasters, the Monster Plunge, swinging carousels, etc.